 Italy is filled with beautiful landscapes and the region of Piedmont does not disappoint one bit.
 With my birthday quickly approaching and being that I am in the last trimester of pregnancy, I felt the urge to take a day … Continue reading

-Just the other day I was reminiscing about the weekend trip I took to Vienna a few years ago to visit my dear Cousin Anna who has been living there for a few years.
-The roommates in her flat were … Continue reading
+Just the other day I was reminiscing about the weekend trip I took to Vienna a few years ago to visit my dear Cousin Anna.
+The roommates in her flat were throwing a house party and it was sure to … Continue reading

 For one of our wedding gifts, some friends of ours put together a picnic basket filled with all sorts of Italian goodies that were just waiting to be transformed into culinary delights.
 But one homemade item stood out from the … Continue reading

 Posted in An American in Turin, Italian recipes, Rachel a Torino, Rachel in Turin, Rachel Steckler